Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 -------------------------
 .. image:: /images/cockpit/detail/pilot/aoa.png

-Tape showing angle of attack (AOA) on a scale of 0 to 30 units.
+Tape indicating angle of attack (AOA) on a scale of 0 to 30 units.
 (Equivalent to -10° to +40° rotation of the AoA probe.)

 The indicator has markers on the right for climb (5), cruise (8.5), and stall (29), and a reference bar for on-speed approach (15).